Harshgitbu/FinancialScorePredictor_UsingSentimentAnalysis/README.md

 # FinancialScorePredictor_UsingSentimentAnalysis
 A full-fledged machine learning pipeline to predict Buy / Hold / Sell signals for S&P 500 stocks using sentiment analysis on Twitter & News articles, historical stock performance, and engineered financial indicators.
 Stock Sentiment-Based Action Predictor

 The data is engineered for S&P 500 stocks.
-The number of unique ticker symbols covered by the model is: 456
+The number of unique stocks covered by the model is: 456

 **Project Summary :**